 Water damage is an unfortunate common problem.
 Here in the Pacific Northwest we are accustomed to a lot of rain and we are surrounded by water from the Puget Sound and so many beautiful rivers and lakes.
 With all that beauty and all that water we are also aware that it poses a constant threat of water damage to the exterior and interior of our homes.

-Unfortunately, most [geoip-city] homeowners do not know that there are simple things you can do to protect your home from water damage.
+Unfortunately, most homeowners do not know that there are simple things you can do to protect your home from water damage.

-First things first, check your insurance policy.
+First of all, check your insurance policy.
 Are you covered in the event of a flood?
 Most people are not.
 Most policies do cover damage as a result of rainfall but they do not cover damage as a result of an overflowing river.
 For that type of coverage you need to purchase a separate flood insurance policy.
-Flood insurance can be purchased from the federal government’s and from some private insurers.
+You can purchase flood insurance from the federal government’s and from some private insurers.
 For more information about purchasing flood insurance from the Federal Government, visit: National Flood Insurance Program (NFIP) .

 While you may not be able to control the amount of rainfall you receive here in the Puget Sound area, nor can you stop a river from overflowing, there are many things you can do to protect your home from preventable water disasters.

 Take the time to follow these tips each year before so you can be protected from water damage.
-If you need assistance with any of these items call the professionals at Jim Dandy Sewer.
+Most importantly, if you need assistance with any of these items call the professionals at Jim Dandy Sewer.

 The Institute for Business & Home Safety offers the following tips:

 Inspect hoses leading to all appliances and faucets.
 Check hoses leading to water heaters, dishwashers, washing machines and refrigerator ice makers annually.
-Also, it is important to replace those with cracks or leaks, and replace them all every five to seven years.
+Also, it is important to replace those with cracks or leaks, and also replace them all every five to seven years.
 If there is a leak in a hose, a large amount of water will get wasted, resulting in higher utility bills.